BestPlayerMMIII/SHolo/README.md

 ### Point of View

-A screen recording of the user's point of view, showing the camera feed and the 3D object reacting.
+A recording of the user's point of view, showing the 3D object reacting.

 ![Point of View Demo](demo/pov.gif)